 Note that the cooking time of three minutes indicated in the recipe is for cooking the pasta.
 I used capellini (angel hair) and it takes only three minutes to cook it.
 If you use some other pasta shape, the cooking time will vary, naturally.
 See how to cook al dente pasta like a pro as a guide.

-- 1 to 2 c. of basil leaves (depends how tightly or loosely you pack the leaves in the measuring cup)
+- 1 to 2 cups basil leaves (depends how tightly or loosely you pack the leaves in the measuring cup)

-- 3 cloves of garlic, roasted in an oil-free pan
+- 3 cloves garlic roasted in an oil-free pan

 - enough extra virgin olive oil to make a paste